Knowledge-Based Synthesis of Distributed Systems Using Event Structures: Synthesizing programs from constructive proofs

 \subsubsection{Syntax}

 We consider a first-order language for tests in automata.
 Fix a set $\AG$ of agents, a set $X_i$ of local variables for each agent $i$ in $\AG$, and a set $X^*$ of variables that includes $\union_{i \in \AG} X_i$ (but may have other variables as well).
-The language also includes special constant symbols $\sval_i$, one for each agent $i\in {\ff AG}$, predicate symbols in some finite set ${\cal P}$, and function symbols in some finite set ${\cal F}$.
-Loosely speaking, $\sval_i$ is used to denote the value of an event associated with agent $i$; constant symbols other than $\sval_1, \ldots, \sval_n$ are just $0$-ary function symbols in $\cal F$.
+The language also includes special constant symbols $\sval_i$, one for each agent $i\in {\ff AG}$, predicate symbols in some finite set ${\it P}$, and function symbols in some finite set ${\it F}$.
+Loosely speaking, $\sval_i$ is used to denote the value of an event associated with agent $i$; constant symbols other than $\sval_1, \ldots, \sval_n$ are just $0$-ary function symbols in $\it F$.
 We allow quantification only over variables other than local variables; that is, over variables $x\notin \cup_{i\in \AG} X_i$.
+Allowing non-local variables is not an artificial generalization; just by looking at a few classic distributed problems, we can see that non-local variables are ubiquitous.
+For example, in a problem where each agent has an input variable and the goal is for agents to compute an aggregate of the local inputs, the aggregate is a non-local variable.